Practice sales - an end to delays?

-From experience, I have identified a number of reasons for this including:
+From experience, I have identified a number of reasons for this delay including:

-One or all of the above is guaranteed to delay the sale and is damaging to the relationship between seller and buyer.
+Occurrence of one or all of these three is guaranteed to delay the sale and is damaging to the relationship between seller and buyer.
 A ‘blame game’ can ensue causing further delays and expense.

 The CQC application as a whole takes up to 12 weeks with individual parts being completed by the buyer and the seller.
 The CQC is notoriously strict with its response to inaccuracies on these forms and rejections and subsequent delays are common.

 Some intervention and help with the completion of the forms prior to submission can save significant delays later on.
 The common grounds for rejection by the CQC and how to avoid them are known to specialist dental solicitors.

 Upon exchange of contracts, notices are served on the local area team to add the incoming buyer(s) (if individuals) as partners to the NHS contract.
 NHS England is entitled to 28 days’ notice and will only add the buyer(s) as partners if the CQC has indicated that it is happy with the buyer’s (or buyers’) application(s) – hence the importance of early submission of the CQC forms.

 Delays associated with NHS contract transfers are mostly caused by a misunderstanding of how NHS England deals with limited companies.
 Using a specialist with experience of transferring NHS contracts, including the mechanics of partnerships and limited companies, is a large part of the resolution.

 Dealing with all parties – the vendor’s solicitor, purchaser’s lender and accountant requires a good understanding of how a dental transaction fits together.
 This can only be gained from experience.